 Specifically, researchers have been looking at Kaletra, a HIV medication; Tocilizumab, a monoclonal antibody against IL-6; Hydroxychloroquine; Azithromycin; and low-dose Dexamethasone as possible treatments.

-Dr Nick Maskell talks about the Recovery study at North Bristol NHS Trust.
+Dr Nick Maskell, speaks further on the aims of the RECOVERY study at North Bristol NHS Trust:

 (Video taken in March 2020, prior to trial results)

 Hello, I'm Nick Maskell, one of the Chest Consultants at North Bristol NHS Trust, and the local Principal Investigator for the RECOVERY study.

 This is a large randomised control trial which is currently recruiting to over 140 hospitals across the UK.